 I'm not sure of the reasons why, but some of the tools provided with older versions of Visual Studio are unable to process assemblies compiled with this flag - they report them as not being valid image files and won't continue.

-.csproj file.
-Or, use a newer version of the tool
+Or, use a newer version of the tool that is specifically

 Last week I was performing an automated test run of a product suite.
 The tests are written using MSTest and are shelled by a custom application that takes care of instrumenting assemblies for code coverage, running the code coverage daemon, running the tests, analysing the results and then producing a nice report for QA.
 Originally written in 2009 using Visual Studio 2008 it was incrementally updated to Visual Studio 2013 and has been untouched for a few years whilst successive versions of Visual Studio roll by.